Beljar/TinderBot/readme.txt

 In TinderBot/SpamScript.csv:
-write your pattern of dialog (or use that is already there) New line means wait interlocutor answer.
+write your pattern of dialog (or use that is already there) New line = wait interlocutor answer.
-Delimiter means do not wait answer, but write next message in separate message-bubble.
-This is needed in order to avoid large walls texts in one message that may look suspecious to your interlocutor.
+Delimiter ("|") = do not wait answer, but write next message in separate message-bubble.
+This is needed in order to avoid large walls of texts in one message, cos that may look suspecious to your interlocutor.
 Example of pattern:
 Hi!
 Nice to meet you.|Wanna go out?
 This script will write "Hi" to every mutual liked person, then wait there answer, then write "Nice to meet you." and "Wanna go out?" in separate messages.

 ATTENTION!!!
-Do not chenge encoding or extension of settings and pattern-file.
+Do not change encoding or extension of settings and pattern-file.
 Encoding = UTF-8-BOM.!!!
-Better don't use windows standart pad - it can change encoding without notifying.
+Better don't use windows standard pad - it can change encoding without notifying.

 >>>>> Run <<<<<<

 bot.bat
-or in cmd
+or from cmd:
 python TinderBot\main.py

 ATTENTION!